-For seasoned travelers, navigating UK immigration is just another checkmark on the ‘to do’ list before you’re either enjoying your holiday or crying that it’s over.
+For seasoned travelers, navigating UK customs and immigration is just another checkmark on the ‘to do’ list after your long haul flight before you’re either enjoying your holiday or crying that it’s over.

-But for study abroad students, first time travelers, or the nervous expat, going through UK customs is an intimidating experience filled with uncertainty and lots of people giving you mean looks despite you having done nothing wrong.
+But for study abroad students in London, first time travelers, or the nervous expat, going through UK customs is an intimidating experience filled with uncertainty and lots of people giving you mean looks despite you having done nothing wrong.

 Join me as I take you through the process of getting through customs at an airport and tips on going through customs that every traveler needs to know.